Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains: Pricing Alliance Design Problem (PADP)

-When considering a pricing alliance, an operator assesses whether the cooperative regime would improve its prioritized system-wide metrics over the non-cooperative regime.
-A non-cooperative fare-setting game and a solution approach for it are presented in Appendix \ref{A:bestresponse}.
-The MOD operator is solely revenue-maximizing, while the transit agency maximizes a linear combination of multiple system-wide metrics.
+When considering a pricing alliance, an operator assesses whether the cooperative regime would improve their prioritized system-wide metrics over the non-cooperative regime.
+The MOD operator is solely profit-maximizing, while the transit agency may maximize a linear combination of multiple system-wide metrics.
 By entering a pricing alliance, the transit agency (denoted as TR) is guaranteed to fare no worse than that under the non-cooperative regime.
-However, it remains to ensure that the revenue-maximizing MOD operator will not lose revenue by cooperating with the transit agency, which would ensure the MOD operator's participation.
+However, the profit-maximizing MOD operator's participation depends on whether the alliance participation increases its profit.

-We now design a revenue allocation mechanism that guarantees the MOD operator's alliance participation.
-Let $\bm{\beta}^{nc}$ and $(\bm{\beta}^a, \Lambda^a)$ respectively denote the non-cooperative equilibrium fare parameters and allied optimal fare parameters.
-Let $f_k(\bm{\beta}^{nc})$ denote the revenue of operator $k \in \mathcal{O}$ in the non-cooperative regime, and $f(\bm{\beta}^a, \Lambda^a)$ denote the combined revenue of both operators in the alliance.
+We now design a profit allocation mechanism that guarantees the MOD operator's alliance participation.
+Let $\bm{f}^{nc}$ and $(\bm{f}^a, \Lambda^a)$ denote the non-cooperative equilibrium fare parameters and allied optimal fare parameters.
+Let $\Theta_k(\bm{f}^{nc})$ be the profit of operator $k$ in the non-cooperative regime, and $\Theta(\bm{f}^a, \Lambda^a; \bm{\pi})$ be the total profit of the alliance, for transit operator priority weights $\bm{\pi}$.